Learn what you Love

 Dolidon:

-There is a scene in (FR movie 53:51) where the famous priest who’s very witty and very articulate makes a whole speech in front of the king and proves the idea of God, proves God.
-And then at the very end because he’s too smart and he doesn’t know where to stop says “I could have proved exactly the opposite.”
+There is a scene in Ridicule where the famous priest who’s very witty and very articulate makes a whole speech in front of the king and proves the idea of God, proves God.
+And then at the very end because he’s too smart and he doesn’t know where to stop says “I could have proved exactly the opposite the same way.”

 Gary: